zwets/zwets.github.io/_notes/blast-cmdline-ref.md

 title: BLAST Command-line Reference
 excerpt: "Command-line reference for the NCBI BLAST suite, reorganised because the tools lack individual man pages and information is spread all over."
 layout: page
+updated: 2016-11-27
 tags: blast
 ---

 The command-line options for the Blast+ CLI Tools.
 Taken from the [User Manual](http://www.ncbi.nlm.nih.gov/books/NBK1763/) because the tools lack individual manpages and information is spread all over.

+**NOTE: documentation below applies to the 2.2 version, which is current in Ubuntu 16.04.
+NCBI released 2.5 in late 2016 when they switched to https for remote queries, and after recently having moved from _gi_ to _accession_ as the primary identifier.
+Features such as `-gilist` may have been deprecated together with the abolishment of the GI.**

 ## Table of Contents
 {: .no_toc}